-- Advance the public realm goals described in the Cooperation Agreement and repeated in the first paragraph of this document. - Achieve one or more of the following goals: - o Enhance the aesthetic quality and user experience of the public realm - Enhance public safety - Enhance local business and economic activity, either during implementation or permanently.
-Whenever possible, applicants should use Allston-Brighton based vendors and/or contractors - Improve accessibility and connectivity for non-vehicular modes of transportation - o Promote community collaboration and civic and cultural growth - o Showcase unique qualities of the neighborhood - Be located in the Allston-Brighton neighborhood. - Be located on public property or on property with public access guaranteed by an easement or other legal instrument, or serve, in the view of the Executive Committee, primarily to meaningfully enhance the public realm. - Demonstrate community support. - Demonstrate that it can be completed in a timely fashion, with preference given to those projects that can be completed within one year, or 2-3 years in the case of particularly large and complex projects requiring larger-than-average grants. - Demonstrate that grant funding will not be used to pay organization salaries or operating expenses. - Have a public agency as a proponent or partner or, in the case of projects on private property, as a co-proponent or sponsor. - Demonstrate that the proponent is in sound financial condition with adequate reporting and controls. - Demonstrate that the proponent has the ability to execute the proposed project or program.
+- Demonstrate community support.
+Typically this is done with letters of support from elected officials, neighborhood associations, individuals, and other key stakeholders. - Achieve one or more of the following goals: - Enhance the aesthetic quality and user experience of the public realm - Enhance public safety - Enhance local business and economic activity, either during implementation or permanently. - Improve accessibility and connectivity for non-vehicular modes of transportation - Promote community collaboration and civic and cultural growth - Showcase unique qualities of the neighborhood - Demonstrate that it can be completed in a timely fashion, with preference given to those projects that can be completed within one year, or 2-3 years in the case of particularly large and complex projects requiring larger-than-average grants. - Demonstrate that grant funding will not be used to pay organization salaries or operating expenses. - Demonstrate that the proponent is in sound financial condition with adequate reporting and controls. - Demonstrate that the proponent has the ability to execute the proposed project or program.